 Bowdoin Regioinal Admissions Volunteer Organization (BRAVO)

 Bowdoin Regional Admissions Volunteer Organization (BRAVO)—a cohort of alumni volunteers from across the world—supports and expands the outreach of the Admissions Office in the recruitment of qualified students for Bowdoin.
 BRAVO members interview local students, participate in college fairs, attend regional events hosted by Admissions staff, and serve as an important link between high schools, prospective students, and the College.
 To join BRAVO, go to admissions.bowdoin.edu/register/.

 The Bowdoin Alumni Fund raises financial support for the College’s scholarships, educational programs, and other student-related services on an annual basis.
 All gifts to the Alumni Fund are for current operational expenses and play a significant role in maintaining a balanced budget.
 Since the Fund’s inception in 1869, Bowdoin alumni have consistently demonstrated a high level of annual support, enabling the College to preserve and enhance the Bowdoin experience.

 Chair: Joanie Taylor '03

 Alumni Fund Awards

-Leon W. Babcock Plate: Presented to the College in 1980 by William L. Babcock Jr. ’69, and his wife, Suzanne, in honor of his grandfather, Leon W. Babcock ’17, it is awarded annually to the class making the largest dollar contribution to the Alumni Fund.
+Leon W. Babcock Plate: Awarded annually to the class making the largest contribution to the Alumni Fund, the Babcock Plate was presented in 1980 by William L. Babcock Jr. '69 in honor of his grandfather, Leon W. Babcock ’17.

 Alumni Fund Cup: Awarded annually since 1932, the Alumni Fund Cup recognizes the Reunion Class making the largest contribution to the Alumni Fund, unless that Reunion Class wins the Babcock Plate; in that event, the cup is awarded to the non-Reunion Class making the largest contribution.